chiragakunosensei/Lab_2/README.md

     government.
 A municipality may be a city, town, borough, village, or something else, with different states having slightly different terminology.

+There is a problem with the following data, so please download it from [Centerline Data (https://drive.google.com/file/d/1TRKfUIQvQgafHTuKOpEe7pHNNuOnXJxy/view?usp=sharing)](https://drive.google.com/file/d/1TRKfUIQvQgafHTuKOpEe7pHNNuOnXJxy/view?usp=sharing)

-  - The Philadelphia Streets Centerline 2016 data contributed by the City of Philadelphia.
+The Philadelphia Streets Centerline 2016 data contributed by the
+    City of Philadelphia.

 For the Natural Earth data, start at the [Natural Earth Features